brahimidboulkacem/java-poo-jws/README.md

-# Project Title: Java POO JWS
+# Project Title: Activité Pratique N° 2- Web Service SOAP WSDL

 This is a project demonstrating Java POO with JWS (Java Web Services).
 Below you will find information on the project setup, requirements, and configuration steps.